mekkablue/Glyphs-Scripts/README.md

 ## Metrics
 * **Center glyphs:** centers all selected glyphs inside their width, so that LSB=RSB.
 * **Copy kerning groups:** steals left/right kerning groups for all selected glyphs from a 2nd font. *Needs Vanilla.*
-* **Copy sidebearings:** steals the sidebearing values for all selected glyphs from a 2nd font. *Needs Vanilla.*
+* **Copy sidebearings:** steals the sidebearing values for all selected glyphs from a 2nd font.
+Ignores metrics keys like ‘=x+20’. *Needs Vanilla.*
 * **Delete guidelines:** deletes all local guidelines in selected glyphs.
 * **Delete kerning pairs for selected glyphs:** deletes all kerning pairs with the selected glyphs, for the current master only.
-* **Export Kerning CSV:** exports a CSV containing all kerning pairs ("mastername;left;right;kerningvalue").
+* **Export Kerning CSV:** exports a CSV containing all kerning pairs (‘mastername;left;right;kerningvalue’).
-* **Export Metrics CSV:** exports a CSV containing all LSB, RSB and width values ("glyphname;mastername;LSB;RSB;width").
+* **Export Metrics CSV:** exports a CSV containing all LSB, RSB and width values (‘glyphname;mastername;LSB;RSB;width’).
 * **Extract kern strings 1st char:** asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 1st letter. *Needs Vanilla.*
 * **Extract kern strings 2nd char:** asks you for a group of characters, then prompts you for one or more text files; it will then output all kerning pairs (containing these chars, found in the text files) to a new Edit tab, alphabetically sorted.
 Finds all pairs where the entered chars are the 2nd letter. *Needs Vanilla.*
-* **Find and Replace Metrics Keys:** GUI for searching and replacing text in the L and R metrics keys, e.g. replace "=X+15" by "=X", etc.
+* **Find and Replace Metrics Keys:** GUI for searching and replacing text in the L and R metrics keys, e.g. replace ‘=X+15’ by ‘=X’, etc.
 * **Make tab with letter combos:** takes your selected glyphs and opens a new tab with all possible combinations of the letters.
 * **Reset alternate glyph width:** resets the width of suffixed glyphs to the width of their unsuffixed counterparts.
-E.g., Adieresis.ss01 will be reset to the width of Adieresis.
+E.g., *Adieresis.ss01* will be reset to the width of *Adieresis*.

 ## OpenType
 * **Floating Features:** Floating palettes for activating and deactivating OT features.
 Same functionality as the pop-up menu. *Needs Vanilla.*
 * **Make OT Class from selected glyphs:** GUI for creating a new OT class with the selected glyphs. *Needs Vanilla.*

 ## Paths
-* All **"Align"** scripts look for a path in the currently active layer and align it to whatever the script title says.
+* All **Align"** scripts look for a path in the currently active layer and align it to whatever the script title says.
 Useful if you need to do one of these alignment operations very often.
 Hint: you can set a keyboard shortcut in System Preferences.
-* All **"Bump"** scripts move the selection towards the next available metric to the left, right, top or bottom.
+* All **Bump"** scripts move the selection towards the next available metric to the left, right, top or bottom.
 The Bump Left/Right scripts also include the halfwidth of the glyph.
 These are intended for setting a shortcut in System Preferences > Keyboard > Keyboard Shortcuts > Application Shortcuts (I recommend ctrl-opt-cmd-arrows).
-* All **"Distribute" scripts** distribute all selected nodes horizontally or vertically, whatever is closer or what the script title says.
+* All **Distribute** scripts distribute all selected nodes horizontally or vertically, whatever is closer or what the script title says.
-* All **"Move" scripts** move the selected glyph(s) up/down by the specified distance, similar to what (shift-)ctrl-cmd-left/rightarrow does.
+* All **Move** scripts move the selected glyph(s) up/down by the specified distance, similar to what (shift-)ctrl-cmd-left/rightarrow does.
 As shortcut, I recommend (shift-)ctrl-cmd-up/downarrow.
 * **Close all paths:** Closes all open paths in the visible layers of all selected glyphs.
 * **Rotate around anchor:** GUI for rotating glyphs or selections of nodes and components around a 'rotate' anchor.
 Allows to step and repeat.
 Requires Vanilla.
 * **Tunnify:** Looks for all path segments where at least one handle is selected.
 Then, evens out the handles of the segments, i.e., they will both have the same Fit Curve percentage.
 Can fix Adobe Illustrator's zero-handles (segments with one handle retracted into the nearest node).